Ehrenfriedhof Heidelberg

 Is photography allowed?

-Yes, photography is permitted, but please be respectful of the atmosphere and other visitors.
+Yes, photography is generally permitted, but visitors should be respectful of the environment and the memories of those interred.

 Are there guided tours?